Q: I am not a CEDS. How do I earn this credential?

 Q. Is there a requirement that I take classes and pay a fee for recertification of the CEDS credential once I obtain it?

 A. Two years after a candidate earns the certification, CEDS-certified professionals must show evidence that they have earned 40 continuing education credits in the interim.
 For more information on the CEDS recertification process, please click here.

 Q. What is the passing score on the exam?

-A. The passing score for the CEDS exam is about 66%.
+A. The passing score for the CEDS exam is 66.4%.

 Q. What is the percentage of people who pass the exam?